 The City continues to provide a Housing Rehabilitation Program that offers a 0% interest deferred loan and grant to homeowners for necessary property repairs, upgrades, improvements and for all required city code upgrades.
-The program requires the homeowners to repair all health and hazardous violations
+The program requires the homeowners to repair all health and hazardous violations identified as a result of the property inspection, along with their planned home improvements.
+Household earning lower incomes (up to 80% of Area Median Income or AMI) are eligible for the program.

 2 021-2029 Actions: Funding: • Assist 80 households during the planning period.
-(2021-2029) CDBG • Target outreach to neighborhoods where there are concentrated issues of housing conditions.
-Deen anaihle Aganaias • Pursue additional funding to expand program scope and eligibility.
-(2023) Responsible Agencies: Community Development
+(2021-2029) CDBG ٠ Target outreach to neighborhoods where there are concentrated issues of housing conditions.
+Responsible Agencies: ٠ Pursue additional funding to expand program scope and eligibility.
+(2023) Community Development